waku-org/docs.waku.org/docs/getting-started/reference/research-in-progress.md

 Additionally, along with RLN, this gives node operators who provide a useful service to the network an incentive to perform that service.
 Read more here: <https://vac.dev/building-privacy-protecting-infrastructure>

-You can also read more about the current open problems the Vac/Waku team is working on here: <https://vac.dev/open-problems>
+You can also read more about the ongoing challenges the Waku team is working on here: <https://github.com/waku-org/research>